Winter Wedding Photographer

-I have built a reputation as Top UK Winter Wedding Photographer and I LOVE being a part of weddings during this time.
+I have built a reputation as a Top UK Winter Wedding Photographer and I LOVE being a part of weddings during this time.
 Long gone are the years when being a wedding photographer was a quiet job over winter.
 Winter weddings have been increasing in popularity for years and it’s not hard to see why.
 The availability of the best wedding venues and other suppliers is much more flexible in winter.
 Not to mention the price of them cheaper allowing you more freedom with your wedding budget.

 There’s a saying ‘Fail to prepare.
 Prepare to fail’ and this certainly applies when planning a winter wedding.
 Firstly, remember it will more than likely be cold.
 Brides make sure that you and your bridesmaids aren’t shivering in all of the outdoor images by having something to cover your arms.